 We know your specialty, let us build your business.

-Etransmedia’s team of certified coders have the kind of experience necessary to ensure your Ophthalmology practice will maintain consistent cash flow while increasing collection rates.
+Etransmedia’s team of certified coders have the kind of experience necessary to ensure your Lab practice will maintain consistent cash flow while increasing collection rates.
 All of our coders are certified either through the AAPC or AHIMA and uphold the ethics and standards of the profession.
 Additionally, our billers and coders work with your staff to learn the nuances of your practice so as to be aware of known issues.
-They will provide feedback on coding scenarios that need attention and possible correction how
+They will provide feedback on coding scenarios that need attention and possible correction.

 What we know…